U3A Waverley & U3A Deepdene 2025: Judaism & Jewish Life

-Tutor Dina Burgess – 2022 U3A Network Tutor Recognition Award Recipient.
+Tutor Dina Burgess – U3A Network Tutor Recognition Award Recipient, 2022

 U3A 2025: Jewish Scriptures and Writings

-This is a thematic study of the Tanach (Hebrew Bible).
-Beginning with the Torah (Genesis to Deuteronomy), but not necessarily in that order, we will deepen our understanding of selected chapters and verses, using texts from the other two sections of the Tanach, namely the Prophets (e.g. Ezekiel, Isaiah, Second Isaiah, and Jeremiah) and the Writings (e.g. Psalms, Job, and Ecclesiastes), focusing on concepts and themes, ancient and modern, relating to Jewish ethics and societal wellbeing.
-Topics will include, amongst others: free will and God’s role in history; idolatry and the problem of evil; war and peace; affluence and human hubris; gratitude and the sin of joylessness; and stewardship of God’s gifts.
-Discussions will reference writings of rabbis and Jewish sages from the Talmud (e.g. Rabbis Hillel and Shammai), through medieval times (e.g. Ibn Ezra and Moses Maimonides), to the current era (e.g. Martin Buber, the late Rabbi Lord Jonathan Sacks, and selected Australian rabbis).
+This year we will study selected verses from the Torah (Genesis to Deuteronomy) to try to understand concepts that underpin Jewish ethics and continue to be of great importance to societal wellbeing today.
+Topics will include: free will and God’s role in history; idolatry and the problem of evil; war and peace; affluence and human hubris; gratitude and the sin of joylessness; and stewardship of God’s gifts.
+Discussions will reference the Hebrew Prophets, the Psalms, the books of Job and Ecclesiastes, plus the writings of sages and rabbis from the Talmud (e.g. Hillel and Shammai), through medieval times (e.g. Ibn Ezra and Moses Maimonides), to the modern era (e.g. Martin Buber, the late Rabbi Lord Jonathan Sacks) and current Israeli and Australian thinkers.

 Most sessions will begin with a segment called “Israel matters”, with updates about events in Israel and the Jewish world.
 Jewish religious festivals will also be highlighted as they occur during the year.